 Determined to get in your 10,000 steps each day?
 Guess what?
-A marketing campaign — not true science — is behind America’s most-hyped fitness routine.
+A marketing campaign — not true science — is behind one of America’s most hyped fitness routines.

-If you own a pedometer, Fitbit, or any other kind of activity tracker you’ve probably held yourself to a 10,000-step goal.
+If you own a pedometer or any other kind of activity tracker you’ve probably held yourself to a 10,000-step goal.
 But, surprisingly, that magic number was part of a marketing campaign and is not backed by real science.